rahatfaruk/rf-weather/readme.md

   - make weather template based on the data & display weather info.

 ### allow loading http (unsecured data) over https:
-we must use the following line in html head tag to load `http` request.
+we must use this line (`<meta http-equiv="Content-Security-Policy" content="upgrade-insecure-requests">`) in html head tag to load `http` request.
 Otherwise the request will be blocked on github page.